XITRIX/Moonlight-Switch/README.md

 Key combination and holding time are configurable in settings.

 ## NSP forwarder
 App supports NSP forwarders to start stream immediately with predefined configuration.
 Add app you want to launch in Favorites list first.
+You can generate forwarder using [NSP Forwarder Generator](https://nsp-forwarder.vercel.app/moonlight)

+### Manually
-You'll need to add thees arguments to the forwarder:
+If you'd like to create it manually, without help of generator, you'll need to create forwarder which will pass thees arguments to the application:
-- `--host` - Mac address of your PC (you could find it in /switch/Moonlight-Switch/settings.json)
+- `--ip` - IP address of your PC
-- `--appid` - ID of the app to launch
+- `--appid` - ID of the app to launch, it has to be added into "Favorites list" (you could find it in /switch/Moonlight-Switch/settings.json)
 - `--appname` - The name of the app without any spacings

 example:
-`--host=a2:34:de:ad:12:3b --appid=1233211234 --appname=Steam`
+`--ip=192.168.1.101 --appid=1233211234 --appname=Steam`

 ## Localization
 - English (100%)